Actors'

 Chicago, IL

-Iva Lancton
+Iva I. Lancton

 Friends of the Keatons, Paul worked with Joe Keaton and Lew Earl to form the Actors' Colony in 1908.
-Lucier along with wife and daughter, Dorothy settled in Muskegon for the summers, in a cottage on Walnut Street.
+Lucier along with wife and daughter, Dorothy, settled in Muskegon for the summers, in a cottage on Walnut Street.

-During the vaudeville season, Dorothy attended the Ursuline Academy in Muskegon and later, the Holy Name academy of Grand Rapids while her parents toured the vaudeville circuit.
+During the vaudeville season, Dorothy attended the Ursuline Academy in Muskegon and later, the Holy Name Academy of Grand Rapids while her parents toured the vaudeville circuit.
 She resided with her grandmother, Mrs. Josephine Lancton in Muskegon.